marcvanh/mylimit/_pages/terms.md

 ### PRIVACY POLICY

 We care about data privacy and security.
-Please review our Privacy Policy available from within the mobile application settings page and on the my-limit.com website.
+Please review our Privacy Policy available from within the mobile application settings page and on the My-limit.com and/or Martysoft.com website.
 By using the Application, you agree to be bound by our Privacy Policy, which is incorporated into these Terms of use.
 Please be advised the Application is hosted in the United States.
-If you access the Application from the European Union, Asia, or any other region of the world with laws or other requirements governing personal data collection, use, or disclosure that differ from applicable laws in the United States, then through your continued use of the Application or Services, you are transferring your data to the United States, and you expressly consent to have your data transferred to and processed in the United States.
-Further, we do not knowingly accept, request, or solicit information from children or knowingly market to children.
+If you access the Application from the European Union, Asia, or any other region of the world with laws or other requirements governing personal data collection, use, or disclosure that differ from applicable laws in the United States, then through your continued use of the Application or Services, you are transferring your data to the United States, and you expressly consent to have your data transferred to and processed in the United States.Further, we do not knowingly accept, request, or solicit information from children or knowingly market to children.
 Therefore, in accordance with the U.S. Children&#39;s Online Privacy Protection Act, if we receive actual knowledge that anyone under the age of 13 has provided personal information to us without the requisite and verifiable parental consent, we will delete that information from the Application as quickly as is reasonably practical.

 ### DIGITAL MILLENNIUM COPYRIGHT ACT (DMCA) NOTICE AND POLICY